tonybaloney/ai-internationalization-article/article.md

 [70787, 229, 70787, 238, 159, 226, 112]
 ```

 In summary, although Hangul is an elegant writing system, the [complexity of the Unicode implementation](https://www.unicode.org/L2/L2006/06310-hangul-decompose9.pdf) impacts the token density.
-You would think that with 28 basic letters, Korean would have a better token density to Japanese which has 2 writing systems and thousands of characters, but instead the opposite is true.
+You would think that with 40 basic letters, Korean would have a better token density to Japanese which has 2 writing systems and thousands of characters, but instead the opposite is true.
+Expect a ratio of 2.36x the number of tokens for Korean than the equivalent information in English.

 ### Summary and recommendations